-- Cholesterol oxidation (formation of oxysterol).
+- Oxidation of cholesterol (formation of oxysterol).

 - Polymerization of fatty acids (anarchic molecules).